-The Ontario of Professional Engineers Foundation for Education provides two entrance awards of \$1200 each to OAC graduates entering an accredited RMC engineering programme.
-Based upon high OAC standing, one of the awards is made to an eligible female student and one to an eligible male student. b.
+The Professional Engineers of Ontario Foundation for Education provides two entrance awards of \$1200 each to OAC graduates entering an accredited RMC engineering programme.
+Based upon high OAC standing, one of the awards is made to an eligible female student and one to an eligible male student.

+b.
 Undergraduate Scholarship

-The Ontario Professional Engineers Foundation for Education provides two awards of \$600 each to undergraduate students in either, Second or Third Year of an engineering programme:
+The Professional Engineers of Ontario Foundation for Education provides two awards of \$600 each to undergraduate students in either, Second or Third Year of an engineering programme: